marceloinsabralde/SYNCHRO-EVM/README.md

 dotnet csharpier . # format all files in the current directory dotnet csharpier --check . # check that all files in the current directory are formatted according to csharpier's rules
 ```

+## Databases

+Use `mongosh "${ConnectionStrings__KumaraEventSourceDB?}"` to connect to Event Source's MongoDB database.
+Use `psql kumara-web-api` to connect to Web API's PostgreSQL database.
+See `mise.toml` for a list of environment variables if you want to use other database tools.